wemitwqw/KV.EE-parser/README.md

 # KV.EE-parser

-navigate to root directory of the project
+navigate to the root directory of the project (terminal)

 run:
 ```sh